ToCraft/Remorphed/PERMISSIONS.md

 ## Default Behavior

 If no permission plugin is installed, ReMorphed falls back to operator permissions (level 2+).
 All permission checks return `true` for operators and `false` for regular players.

-## Migration from Config-Only

-Config values serve as defaults.
-Permissions can override them for specific players or groups.
-For example:
-- Config: `killToUnlock = 5`
-- Permission: `remorphed.unlockKills.1` (overrides to 1 kill for that player/group)